-Use at least 3 to 4 x the depth of the anchor line under normal conditions, and 5 to 6 times with high waves and strong winds.
+Use at least 3 to 4 times the depth of the anchor line under normal conditions, and 5 to 6 times with high waves and strong wind.

-Make sure there is enough room for the boat to swing under changing circumstances.
+Make sure there is enough room to swing the boat in changing conditions.

 Preferably choose an anchorage in the shelter.
-Do not lower the anchor until the boat slowly moves backwards to prevent the anchor line from becoming entangled.
-The anchor can dig itself in better if you reverse slowly.
+Do not lower the anchor until the boat is slowly reversing to avoid tangling the anchor line.
+The anchor can bury better if you reverse slowly.

-Orient via a fixed point on the side or via a buoy, whether the anchor has caught and no longer scratches.
+Orient through a fixed point on the side or via a buoy, whether the anchor has caught and no longer scratches.

-Use a waterproof marker to mark your anchor line every 5 meters so that you know how much anchor line you have outstanding.
+Mark your anchor line with a waterproof marker every 5 meters, so you know how much anchor line you have outstanding.

-Always mount the anchor line to the bow, never to the rear of the boat.
-It is sometimes difficult to release a buried anchor again, by sailing over the anchor it is often much easier.
+Always mount the anchor line at the bow, never at the rear of the boat.
+It is sometimes difficult to get a buried anchor loose again, by sailing over the anchor this is often much easier.

 For fast-moving boats, always make sure that the anchor is properly secured in the boat, a loose anchor can cause a lot of damage to the hull.
-Make sure you always have a sharp knife within reach, in order to get through an anchor line in an emergency. able to cut.
+Always have a sharp knife within reach to ensure an anchor line is passed in an emergency. can cut.